 He graduated from the University of Toronto with a Bachelor of Medicine in 1922.
 In 1923, he was appointed a medical missionary to Henan, China and served until 1948.
 He was the only medical missionary in India and China who was able to provide radium treatment for cancer.
 He was also on the staff of the Church Missionary Society Hospital at Gaza, Palestine

-Faux Antler Chandeliers, Rustic / Antler Ceiling Fan from CastAntlers
+Antler Chandelier Lighting, Rustic / Antler Ceiling Fan

-CastAntlers specializes in faux antler chandeliers and rustic/antler ceiling fans.
+CastAntlers specializes in antler chandelier lighting and rustic /

 The main purposes of a Heating-Ventilation-Air-Conditioning (HVAC) system are to help maintain good indoor air quality.